(1836 - 1862)

 References & notes

+His service from his Compiled Service Record, online via fold3.
 Bio details from Report of the Class of 1857 in Harvard College (1882).
-His death mentioned by General Kershaw in the OR1.
 His gravesite is on Findagrave.
 The photo of him (c.
 1857) is in the Harvard University Archives Photograph Collection, and was published by Helen P. Trimpi in Crimson Confederates: Harvard Men Who Fought for the South (Knoxville: UT Press, 2010).

 11/01/1836; near Augusta, GA